Graduate School Handbook part four

 Further information about how to obtain an authorised absence is available in UWE Bristol's guidance on enrolment and attendance monitoring.

-Working in the UK if you are a student route visa international PGR
+Working in the UK if you are on a student visa or Tier 4 visa

 View more info on International students working in the UK.